-- 4.9.6 The Board of Examiners should be serviced in accordance with Section 5 Procedures for the Management of University of London Worldwide Board of Examiners.
-A record must be kept by the University of London Worldwide and the federation member, as appropriate. - 4.9.7 No persons other than the members and designated administrative staff shall be permitted to attend meetings of any Board of Examiners without specific invitation from the Chair.
+4.9.6 The Board of Examiners should be serviced in accordance with Section 5: Procedures for the Management of University of London Worldwide Board of Examiners.
+A record must be kept by the University of London Worldwide and the federation member, and the School of Advanced Study as appropriate.

+- 4.9.7 No persons other than the members and designated administrative staff shall be permitted to attend meetings of any Board of Examiners without specific invitation from the Chair.
 Assistant Examiners and Assessors may be invited to attend for discussion as required. - 4.9.8 The proceedings and minutes of the Board are confidential.